Carina Buena, actress, Romaina

 Why should acting be about emotions?
 Can’t I just say the lines?

 Acting isn’t about emotion.
 Or lines.
-It is about revealing and exploring and question humanity and our place in existence.
+It is about revealing, exploring and questioning humanity and our place in existence.
 It just so happens that we are an emotional species and in order to portray human life we must do so emotionally.

 Won’t getting emotional make me alone on stage, selfish or self absorbed?